Update: I just released an in-depth Zen Arbitrage vs eFlip video comparison.

 If you’re doing online book arbitrage, you should be using Zen Arbitrage as your software tool.

 While it shares some basic similarities with the competition, it offers a truckload of extra features that will streamline your sourcing process and let you source more books per hour… which means you’ll make money overall.

-To start using Zen Arbitrage for free, click on the affiliate link below to access your 14-day free trial.
+To start making money with Zen Arbitrage today, click on the affiliate link below to access your 14-day free trial now.